 Volunteers sought for high-rise disaster drill

 CHARLESTON - The Kanawha Putnam Emergency Planning Committee is looking for volunteer "victims" for an upcoming disaster training exercise.

 With warmer weather here, many individuals are stepping up their exercise programs in an effort to shape up for summer pool days and beach trips.

-Teays Physical Therapy Inc., & The Putnam Herald are pleased to present this week's Male Gamer of the Week to Bear Bellomy of Winfield High School.
+Teays Physical Therapy Center, Inc. & The Putnam Herald are pleased to present this week's Male Gamer of the Week award to Beau Whittington of Buffalo High School.

 The Associated Press

 CHARLESTON, W.Va. - A judge has rejected a $6.7 million bankruptcy plan by the company behind a January 2014 chemical spill.

 IRONTON - Ohio University Southern, in conjunction with the Tri-State Law Enforcement Council, will host the annual "Click It or Ticket" event on Friday, May 15, at the Ironton campus.